bahrus/trans-render/README.md

 So *trans-render* views the best value-add as being able to specify, during initialization / hydration, a method that can be called, and where we can specify values to pass into that method.
 This makes the trans-render extremely loosely coupled / un-opinionated.

-So what follows below, example 5, extends example 4 above (just to give a bird's eye view of how this would look in context).
+So what follows below, examples 6*, extends example 4 above (just to give a bird's eye view of how this would look in context).

-What has been added is the "e" section, which kind of vaguely stands for "enhancements"/"event managing" callbacks.
+What has been added is the "e" section, which kind of vaguely stands for "engagement" callbacks.

+Other things we can do in addition to enhancing the matched elements:

+1. Add a (weak) reference to the element(s)
+2. Add a custom event listener, if [the declarative way isn't sufficient](#example-5a---adding-a-single-event-listener-handled-by-the-model).

 ### Example 6a - Single enhancement